nestybox/sysbox/docs/user-guide/install-k8s-distros.md

--   Upon successful installation of Sysbox, all the K8s PODs will be re-spawned through CRI-O. However, the control-plane components (e.g., kubelet) created as docker containers by the RKE provisioning tool, will continue to be handled by docker.
+-   Upon successful installation of Sysbox, all the K8s PODs will be re-spawned through CRI-O. However, the control-plane components (e.g., kubelet) created as Docker containers by the RKE provisioning tool, will continue to be handled by docker.